But I'm a Cheerleader: Plot

-Seventeen-year-old high school senior Megan Bloomfield loves cheerleading and is dating Jared, a football player, but does not enjoy kissing him, instead preferring to look at her fellow cheerleaders.
-This, combined with her interests in vegetarianism and Melissa Etheridge, leads her parents, Peter and Nancy, and friends to suspect that she is a lesbian.
-Aided by ex-gay Mike, they surprise her with an intervention.
-She is then sent to True Directions, a two-month-long conversion therapy camp intended to convert attendees to heterosexuality via a five-step program in which they admit their homosexuality, rediscover their gender identity by performing stereotypically gender-associated tasks, find the root of their homosexuality, demystify the opposite sex, and simulate heterosexual intercourse.
+High school cheerleader Megan is dating handsome football player Jared; however, she is reluctant to kiss him and instead fantasizes about her fellow cheerleaders.
+Concerned that Megan might be a lesbian, her family and friends stage an intervention facilitated by ex-gay Mike, an employee of conversion therapy camp True Directions.
+Megan denies that she is a lesbian but is forced to attend True Directions by her parents.
+The two-month camp aims to convert attendees to heterosexuality through a five-step program in which they admit their homosexuality, rediscover their gender identity by performing stereotypically gender-associated tasks, find the root of their homosexuality, demystify the opposite sex, and simulate heterosexual intercourse.

 Upon arrival, she meets strict disciplinarian Mary J. Brown, the program's director.
 Mary's son Rock is seen throughout the film making multiple sexual overtures towards Mike and the other male campers.

 During the program, Megan befriends college student Graham Eaton.
-Although Graham is more comfortable in her sexuality, she was forced to attend the camp or risk being disowned by her family after her stepmother caught her having sex with a female friend.
+Although Graham is more comfortable in her sexuality, she was forced to attend the camp or risk being disowned by her family after her stepmother caught her having sex with another girl.
 Megan meets several other adolescents and young adults trying to cure themselves of their homosexuality.
 The group's prompting forces her to reluctantly admit her lesbianism, which contradicts her traditional religious upbringing and distresses her, so she puts every effort into becoming heterosexual.
 Early on in her stay, she shockingly discovers retail worker Clayton Dunn and varsity wrestler Dolph making out.
 After Mike catches them in the act, Dolph is dismissed from the premises, while Clayton is punished with isolation in a doghouse for a week.

 Two of Mary's former students, ex-ex-gays Larry and Lloyd Morgan-Gordon, encourage the campers to rebel against her by taking them to a local gay bar called Cocksucker, where Graham and Megan's relationship becomes romantic.
 Upon discovering what they did, Mary forces all of them to picket the couple's house, carrying placards and shouting homophobic abuse.
 Megan and Graham sneak away one night to have sex and begin to fall in love.
 When Mary discovers their escapade, Megan, now unapologetically comfortable with her sexuality, is dismissed from the premises.
 Graham, afraid that her continued defiance will result in her father potentially disinheriting her permanently, stays behind.

 Disowned by her parents and homeless, Megan goes to stay with Larry and Lloyd, discovering that Dolph now also lives with them.
 The pair plan to rescue Graham and Clayton by infiltrating the graduation ceremony.
 While Dolph successfully coaxes Clayton away, Graham initially declines Megan's invitation to join them.
 Megan then performs a cheer she composed for Graham declaring her love for her, finally winning her over, and they drive off with Dolph and Clayton.
-The final scene shows Peter and Nancy uncomfortably attending a PFLAG meeting to come to terms with their daughter's homosexuality.
+The final scene shows Peter and Nancy attending a PFLAG meeting to come to terms with their daughter's homosexuality.